OWASP/CheatSheetSeries/cheatsheets/C-Based_Toolchain_Hardening_Cheat_Sheet.md

 ## Configuration

 Configuration is the first opportunity to configure your project for success.
 Not only do you have to configure your project to meet reliability and security goals, you must also configure integrated libraries properly.
 You typically have three choices.
 First, you can use auto-configuration utilities if on Linux or Unix.
-Second, you can write a Makefile by hand.
+Second, you can write a makefile by hand.
 This is predominant on Linux, macOS, and Unix, but it applies to Windows, as well.
 Finally, you can use an integrated development environment or IDE.

 ### Build Configurations